 I feel most at home in airports.
 The world is a big house, and the countries are rooms, and we can always go back.
 And forth.

-My watercolor collections represent a sense of place, addressing themes of an identity between cultures in which imagery from childhood, portraits of the dreamy and the joyful, cityscapes, and earthy vignettes fuse to express my existence and desire for a global Home.
+My watercolor collections represent a sense of place, addressing themes of an identity between cultures in which imagery from childhood, portraits of melancholic dreamers and the fearless and the joyous, cityscapes and earthy vignettes fuse to express my existence and craving for home.
 Art creates meaning where none previously existed.

 exhibitions & awards

-current residency winter 2017 - spring 2018: cultural kaleidoscope teaching artist at Palo Alto Art Center
+winter 2018: teaching artist residency, Palo Alto Art Center, Palo Alto, California

 winter 2014: featured artist at Ava's Art & Wine Gala, Mountain View, California

-spring 2002: Cecille R. Hunt Gallery, Saint Louis, Missouri
+spring 2002: group exhibition, Cecille R. Hunt Gallery, Saint Louis, Missouri

-spring 2002: Saint Louis Artists’ Guild, Saint Louis, Missouri
+spring 2002: group exhibition, Saint Louis Artists’ Guild, Saint Louis, Missouri

 spring 2001: Washington University, portfolio competition first place